 It can be difficult not to take negative reviews personally, but most of the time, this really isn’t about you personally or your level of expertise.
 Unfortunately, sometimes service does fall short.
 It happens to the best of us.
 Sometimes, unfairly, a customer is taking their frustrations with something else out in their review.

 2. Respond in a quick and timely manner.

 First, it’s important to be quick and timely in responding to any review.
 Now, this doesn’t mean never take a moment to breathe or relax and always scour the internet for reviews.
 However, this does mean that you need to create a process and a schedule for checking and responding to this type of content.
 This also means you need to think through who owns or is responsible for this process.

 3. Always respond — whether it’s positive, negative, or even ridiculous.

 It’s simple.
 Always respond.
 There will be many times you need to take the more detailed conversations offline or to private messaging, and there may come a time, in rare circumstances, that you need to stop responding to a negative review.
 But ultimately, you should always respond at least once.

-Review — “The ambiance at (restaurant name) was so relaxing and the food was delicious!”
+Review — “The ambiance at (restaurant name) was so relaxing, and the food was delicious!”
 Response — (Name), we’re so glad you had a relaxing time at (restaurant name).
-Don’t forget to join us on Tuesdays for our live music nights for more fun and relaxation.
+Also, don’t forget to join us on Tuesdays for our live music nights for more fun and relaxation.